Killing of Alton Sterling

-On July 5, 2016, Alton Sterling, a 37-year-old black man, was shot and killed by two Baton Rouge Police Department officers, Blane Salamoni and Howie Lake II, in Baton Rouge, Louisiana.
+On July 5, 2016, Alton Sterling, a 37-year-old black man, was shot and killed by two Baton Rouge Police Department officers, Blane Salamoni and Howie Lake II, in Baton Rouge, Louisiana, United States.
 Police were responding to a report that Sterling was selling CDs and that he had used a gun to threaten a man outside a convenience store.
 They attempted to arrest Sterling which led to a physical struggle on the ground.
 As the officers were attempting to control Sterling's arms, they shot and killed him.
 The officers stated that he was reaching for the loaded handgun in his pants pocket.
 Seconds after the confrontation had started, Salamoni threatened to shoot Sterling, yelling that he would "shoot [Sterling] in the fucking head" if he moved.
 The owner of the store where the shooting occurred said that Sterling was "not the one causing trouble" during the earlier situation that led to the police being called.
 The shooting was recorded by multiple bystanders.

 The shooting led to protests in Baton Rouge and a request for a civil rights investigation by the U.S. Department of Justice.
-In May 2017 they decided not to file criminal charges against the police officers involved.
+In May 2017, federal prosecutors decided not to file criminal charges against the police officers involved.
 In response, Louisiana's attorney general, Jeff Landry, said the state of Louisiana would open an investigation into the shooting once the Department of Justice released the physical evidence.
 In March 2018, Landry's office announced it would not bring charges against the officers stating that they acted in a "reasonable and justifiable manner".

 In February 2021, nearly five years after the shooting, the East Baton Rouge Metro Council approved a $4.5 million settlement for the family of Alton Sterling to settle a wrongful death suit.
 The family accepted the settlement a few months later and the case was closed.

 Parties involved

 Alton Sterling

 Alton Sterling (June 14, 1979 – July 5, 2016) was known locally in Baton Rouge as "CD Man".
-He had a criminal record that included violent offenses, and had been sentenced to serve 5 years following a 2009 incident that stated he had resisted arrest.
-During a struggle with the arresting officer in 2009, a "black semi auto gun fell from his waistband".
+He had a criminal record that included violent offenses and had been sentenced to serve 5 years following a 2009 incident that stated he had resisted arrest.
+During a struggle with the arresting officer in 2009, according to a Baton Rouge police report, a "black semi auto gun fell from his waistband".